Does the future of information systems really lie in the public cloud?

 Reading time: 4 min

-Veolia’s spectacular announcement of its decision to migrate its entire information system (IS) to the public cloud raises the issue of the ideal information system model for companies.
+Veolia’s spectacular announcement in late 2017 of its decision to migrate its entire information system (IS) to the public cloud raises the issue of the ideal approach for companies.
 Axians believes that the right solution is a hybrid public-private model.

-For Veolia’s Chief Information Officer, quoted in L’Usine Digitale, “the public cloud alone offers the group’s business lines the best way to meet the increasing need for agility and innovation.”
-He added that there were two further objectives driving the strategy: “changing the security paradigm” and “reducing costs.”
+For Jean-Christophe Laissy, Veolia’s Chief Information Officer, quoted in L’Usine Digitale “the 100% public cloud solution is the best way for the Group’s business lines to meet their increasing need for agility and innovation.”
+He added that there are two further objectives driving the strategy: “changing the security paradigm” and “reducing costs.”